lsw23101/Encrypted_Quanser/README.md

 # SeoulTech Encrypted Control on Quanser

-This repository contains the implementation of encrypted control algorithms for the Quanser Qube Servo 3 (Rotary Inverted Pendulum).
+This repository contains the implementation of encrypted control for the Quanser Qube Servo 3 (Rotary Inverted Pendulum).

-(00, 01 for Encyrpted Control and 02-05 for studying)

 See demonstration video !
 https://www.youtube.com/shorts/artZGFfgOVo